Find Trade Colleges

 $23,628 Avg 4-Year Student Loan

 Illinois ranked #5 in the nation for trade school degrees handed out in 2021.
 Around 33,180 students received some type of diploma that year.
-Students who live in the state can take advantage of in-state tuition averaging $17,484 a year, while students from out-of-state may pay a higher average tuition of $19,233 a year.
+Students who are able to take advantage of in-state tuition will only pay an average of $17,484 per year to get their degree at a college in Illinois, while out of state students will pay an average of $19,233 per year.

 Learn more about the most popular schools below: